 At the top, you’ll reap the reward with a really stunning view of the Old Town of Marburg, and the newer buildings further in the distance.
 You’ll be able to see the Market Square with the Town Hall, and several impressive church steeples.

-There are also large binoculars that will let you zoom in to examine the architecture from on high.
-It will cost you €1 – either via €1 euro coin or two 50 cent pieces, and a cute social media photo opp with a wooden heart.
+There are also large binoculars so you can zoom in to examine the architecture from on high.
+It will cost you €1 – either via €1 euro coin or two 50 cent pieces.

 ✅ Explore all the history and hidden gems of Marburg with this private customizable walking tour! 👑